Belgrade Drama Theatre: History

-In the mid-1950s through the early 1960s, Belgrde Drama Theater had its "golden" period, mostly owing to particularly successful performances of the works of contemporary American playwrights and a brilliant galaxy of actors, stage managers, stage designers, costume designers, who, with their talents, made the reputation of the stage on Crveni Krst.
+In the mid-1950s through the early 1960s, Belgrade Drama Theater had its "golden" period, mostly owing to particularly successful performances of the works of contemporary American playwrights and a brilliant galaxy of actors, stage managers, stage designers, costume designers, who, with their talents, made the reputation of the stage on Crveni Krst.
 The legendary performances of Death of a Salesman, Cat on a Hot Tin Roof, The Glass Menagerie, Mother Courage and Her Children, A View from the Bridge and other contemporary classics came near the cult status among the theatergoers.

 In the spring of 2003, a thorough reconstruction of the theater building was completed, bringing it to the level of high European standards.

 As of 2010, Belgrade Drama Theatre is among the most popular theaters in Belgrade.
 It has a seating capacity of 495 seats.
 Today, Belgrade Drama Theatre works with a repertory artistic company and carries on the tradition created by performances of the classic and avant-garde dramatic literature, whereby it has created and maintained its recognizable style and artistic expression.